MilkS7ake/MilkS7ake/README.md

-- 👋 Hi, I’m Graydon, or, @MilkS7ake
+- 👋 Hi, my name is Graydon, or, @MilkS7ake
 - 👀 My current intrests are in cryptography, decentralised computing, and software engineering.
 - 🎓 I am currently a 2nd year student ar Carleton University.
 - 🌱 I’m currently learning about systems programming  and web development.